 Q: How long will my treatment be delayed if I test positive for coronavirus?

 A: It’s unfortunately an impossible question to answer at the moment.
-The timeframe will depend on your MDT, your health and the hospital resources available.
-Treatment advice for cancer patients is changing week by week, which we know is scary and the fear of the unknown can be hard to cope with.
+The timeframe will depend on your health.
+Treatment advice for cancer patients is regularly reviewed during the pandemic.

 Q: What happens if I am in the middle of chemo or radiotherapy for my womb cancer and I get coronavirus?

-A: If you are mid-way through your chemo or radiotherapy, then your doctors will have assess whether or not you can finish your current course of treatment.
-Each hospital and MDT will have a different approach, and there isn’t a blanket rule or answer to this question at the moment.
+A: If you are mid-way through your chemo or radiotherapy, then your doctors will need to assess whether or not you can finish your current course of treatment.
 If you are in the middle of radiotherapy, you might be able to carry on with this current course.
-Your team will evaluate the safety of doing this, and whether they have the resourced available to safely look after ‘Covid-positive’ patients.
+Your team will evaluate the safety of doing this.
 The same assessment applies if you are mid-chemotherapy cycle, but it is more likely that your team will suggest you discontinue your treatment for the time being.

 Q: I had womb cancer treatment last year and am due to have a check-up appointment.
 Will this go ahead?

-A: Most oncology (cancer) follow-up appointments are currently being done over the phone rather than face-to-face, unless an examination is required.
+A: Many oncology (cancer) follow-up appointments are currently being done over the phone or video call rather than face-to-face, unless an examination is required.
 Your team is still there for you if you need to talk to them, and actively encourage you to phone and ask any questions you may have.
 We know this isn’t the same as a face-to-face appointment, and appreciate that extra support might be needed from your CNS or our Ask Eve service around the time of your postponed check-up.